TERREMEMBER/znbase/docs/content/stable/tools/sql-workbench.md

 ## What's next

-Now that you know how to configure SQL Workbench/J to work with your YugabyteDB databases, you can start exploring the features of SQL Workbench/J. For details on using SQL Workbench/J, see [SQL Workbench/J User's Manual](https://www.sql-workbench.eu/manual/workbench-manual.html).
+Now that you know how to configure SQL Workbench/J to work with your ZNbaseDB databases, you can start exploring the features of SQL Workbench/J. For details on using SQL Workbench/J, see [SQL Workbench/J User's Manual](https://www.sql-workbench.eu/manual/workbench-manual.html).

-If you're looking for sample databases to explore YugabyteDB using SQL Workbench/J, see [Sample data](../../sample-data/).
+If you're looking for sample databases to explore ZNbaseDB using SQL Workbench/J, see [Sample data](../../sample-data/).